telerik/blazor-docs/knowledge-base/chart-datatable-bind.md

 ---
-title: How to use DataTable as source of data for the Chart
+title: How to bind Chart to DataTable
 description: How to convert DataTable to List and use it as data source for the Chart
 type: how-to
-page_title: How to use DataTable as data source for the Chart
+page_title: How to bind Chart to DataTable
-slug: chart-datatable-binding
+slug: chart-datatable-bind
 position:
-tags:
+tags: telerik, blazor, chart, datatable, bind
 ticketid: 1589460
 res_type: kb
 ---